Priyanshu-Singh-git/StreamLit-Based-Fashion-Classifier-using-DL/README.md

 - run cmd on same path
 - Run command `streamlit run fashionapp.py`
 - it will forward you to browser
-- Upload the image and enjoy the UI of streamlit
+- Upload the image and enjoy the predictions
 ### How to train the Model for more :
 - The Code is given in ipynb just change the path variables according to where you want to save the weight
 - **Note**- The Notebook Contains Detailed Explanation of every cell and Methods done